 Prater Park and Ferris Wheel

-This is an old traditional amusement park, a couple of metro stops from the old town centre, which is home to Vienna’s iconic Giant Ferris Wheel.
+Prater closes out Day 3 as a sunset anchor.
+It’s an old traditional amusement park, a couple of metro stops northeast of the old town centre, and it’s home to Vienna’s iconic Giant Ferris Wheel.

 Originally built in 1897, this was the world’s largest ferris wheel for decades, right up until 1985 in fact.
 It was seriously damaged in World War 2, and today’s version is the rebuilt model from after the war.